pforquesato/pforquesato.github.io/README.md

 # pforquesato.github.io
 Personal website

-Still in (slow) preparation, please disregard.
-For real information on myself, go to: www.pedroforquesato.com.
+For potentially more updated information on myself, go to: www.pedroforquesato.com.
+(Which should display this website soon.)